 Straight to the point: if you want to avoid the areas with the worst crime, don’t go north of Girard Avenue or west of 40th Street.
-See?
-It’s that easy.
+It’s that simple.
 You can find more information on crime in the city here.

 If you like to party like it’s 1776…

 Great nightlife is everywhere in Philly, but some areas are better than others.
 If you want to be in the middle of things (or far away from it) put down the beer bottle and pay attention!
 Philadelphia is a city of neighborhoods, so keep an eye out for your perfect match.

 - If you’re fresh out of college, but want to hold on to the college lifestyle for a bit longer, check out University City.
 It’s home to Drexel University and the University of Pennsylvania, hence the name.
 The people here tend to be younger, college-aged students, and as such there is large apartment turnover.
 There are tons of great college bars here, like Cavanaugh’s, which runs the Erin Express every year, a famous St. Patty’s pub crawl.

 - Old City is, as its name implies, the oldest part of the city.
 Independence Hall is the centerpiece here, and it’s nearly impossible to explore for more than five minutes without tripping over ancient cobblestones or seeing an old lady dressed as Betsy Ross.
 Though the residents are a bit older, the nightlife is quite active.
 Bars like Plough & the Stars and Sto’s have a great mix of people, and are great places around South Philly to watch a big game.
 And speaking of oldest, be sure to check out McGillins on 13th and Drury, the oldest bar in the city.